Skip to main content

 Agents vs Assistants: What's the Difference?

-The AI landscape shifted dramatically in 2025.
-Understanding the difference between assistants and agents is crucial to using AI effectively in 2026.
+The AI landscape has shifted dramatically over the past couple of years, and by mid-2026 the chat-only assistant pattern has largely given way to agents that plan, use tools, and act.
+Understanding the difference between assistants and agents is crucial to using AI effectively today.

 The Simple Definition